uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 This worksheet continues on from the template project you created last week.

-If you do not have your project you can clone this template projefrom Github:
+If you do not have your project you can clone this template project from Github:

 [https://github.com/uwetom/AR-Template](https://github.com/uwetom/AR-Template)